 Five Businesses to Bounce Back After Filing for Bankruptcy

 Many businesses fall victim to a combination of factors that lead to the necessary decision to file for bankruptcy.
 However, doing so does not necessarily mean the business completely fails.
-In certain instances, and with the right attorneys from the Dallas law firm of Ritter Spencer PLLC, a company may emerge from bankruptcy with a stronger and clearer path to lucrative and lasting success.
+In certain instances, and with the right attorneys from the Dallas law firm of Ritter Spencer Cheng PLLC, a company may emerge from bankruptcy with a stronger and clearer path to lucrative and lasting success.
 Specifically, filing for bankruptcy allows a business to reorganize its affairs, debts, and assets to reallocate and restructure the company to make it possible for a business to bounce back.
 Below we’ve outlined some of the most notable businesses to bounce back from bankruptcy and continue to see success today.

 How Filing for Bankruptcy Can Help Small Businesses in an Economic Downturn

 No company wants to consider bankruptcy, especially during a situation as tumultuous as the coronavirus outbreak.
 Unfortunately, bankruptcy is a reality for many businesses.
 Debts can quickly get out of hand when the economy contracts, especially when it does so broadly and unexpectedly.
 However, the unique legislative and economic environment surrounding the COVID-19 pandemic is providing small businesses with options designed to help them survive this challenging situation.
-Work with a commercial bankruptcy attorney like the team at Ritter Spencer PLLC to learn more about how filing for bankruptcy may help small businesses survive an economic downturn.
+Work with a commercial bankruptcy attorney like the team at Ritter Spencer Cheng PLLC to learn more about how filing for bankruptcy may help small businesses survive an economic downturn.

 What Your Small Business Needs to Know About the Paycheck Protection Program